-Asparagus (Asparagus officinalis) is a member of the lily family (Liliaceae) and is one of a few vegetables that are monocots (plants having only one cotyledon or seed leaf).
+Asparagus (Asparagus officinalis) is a member of the lily family (Liliaceae) and is one of a few vegetables that are monocots (plants having only one cotyledon, or seed leaf).
 Both male and female flowers are produced on the older asparagus varieties, but there are very few to no female flowers produced on the newer all-male hybrid varieties.

-In wholesale marketing, producers often contract with shippers to market and ship asparagus for a predetermined price.
+In wholesale marketing, producers often contract with shippers to market and ship the asparagus for a predetermined price.
 If you do not use a contractor and ship your asparagus to a wholesale market yourself, your product will be subject to the greatest price fluctuations.
+Produce auctions operate weekly; however, you must deliver the asparagus to the auction.
 Marketing cooperatives generally use a daily pooled cost and price, which spreads price fluctuations over all participating producers.
 Local retailers are another possible market, but you must take the time to contact produce managers and provide good-quality asparagus when stores require it.
 Depending on your location, processors may or may not be a marketing option.
-Processors are less likely to contract with small-acreage growers (those with less than 5 acres).
-For more information on marketing, consult Agricultural Alternatives: Fruit and Vegetable Marketing for Small-Scale and Part-Time Growers.
+Processors are less likely to contract with small-acreage growers (those with fewer than five acres).
+For more information on marketing, consult Agricultural Alternatives: Fruit and Vegetable Marketing for Small-scale and Part-time Growers.

 Asparagus should be grown on well-drained soils that have good water-infiltration rates and good moisture-holding capacity.
 The soil should not be compacted and the pH should be 6.2 to 7.0.
 Growers should avoid planting asparagus in fields where it has been grown in previous years.
-Asparagus is an alleopathic species—it produces and releases toxic chemicals that inhibit and suppress the growth of young asparagus transplants or crowns.
-In addition, asparagus is extremely susceptible to Fusarium root rot, a soil fungus which will weaken the plant.
-Fusarium can survive up to 7 years in infected soil and soil fumigation is not effective in reducing long-term Fusarium populations in the soil.
+Asparagus is an allelopathic species—it produces and releases toxic chemicals that inhibit and suppress the growth of young asparagus transplants or crowns.
+In addition, asparagus is extremely susceptible to Fusarium root rot, a soil fungus that will weaken the plant.
+Fusarium can survive up to seven years in infected soil and soil fumigation is not effective in reducing long-term Fusarium populations in the soil.
 Asparagus is extremely salt tolerant.

 Planting and Fertilization

 Growers generally plant approximately 12,000 to 14,000 plants per acre in single rows, with 12 inches between plants in the row and 5 to 6 feet between rows.
-Whether planting crowns or transplants, the asparagus is planted in an 8-inch deep furrow with a W-shape configuration at the bottom of the furrow.
+Whether planting crowns or transplants, the asparagus is planted in an 8-inch-deep furrow with a W-shaped configuration at the bottom of the furrow.
 The crown and transplant are planted in the W-shaped furrow beneath the soil surface, and the furrow is gradually filled with soil during the growing season.
 Asparagus usually is planted in May so that extensive foliage (fern) develops before winter.

 Fertilizer recommendations should be based on annual soil test results.
 In absence of soil test results, the recommended N-P-K application rates are 50-100-150 pounds per acre broadcast in the spring of every year before spear emergence.

 Insects can be a major problem in asparagus production.
-Asparagus beetle, asparagus aphids, cutworms, and Japanese beetles all can cause crop losses.
+Asparagus beetles, asparagus aphids, cutworms, and Japanese beetles all can cause crop losses.
 Monitoring insect populations will help you determine when you should use pesticides and how often you should spray.

 Harvest and Storage

-Included in this publication are two sample fresh-market asparagus budgets.
-Both budgets utilize custom hire for most of the field work, which could be more economical for a smaller acreage.
+Included in this publication are sample fresh-market asparagus budgets.
+All budgets utilize custom hire for most of the field work, which could be more economical for a smaller acreage.
 Farmers who have their own equipment should substitute their costs for the custom hire.
 The first budget summarizes the costs of establishing an asparagus enterprise (there is no income during the year of establishment).
-The second budget summarizes the receipts, costs, and net returns of an asparagus enterprise for the first year after planting, the second year after planting, and a mature crop.
+The other budgets summarize the receipts, costs, and net returns of an asparagus enterprise for the first year after planting, the second year after planting, and a mature crop.
 These sample budgets should help ensure that all costs and receipts are included in your calculations.
 Costs and returns are often difficult to estimate in budget preparation because they are numerous and variable.
-Therefore, you should think of these budgets as approximations and make appropriate adjustments in the “Your Estimate” column to reflect your specific production and resource situation.More information on the use of crop budgets can be found in Agricultural Alternatives: Enterprise Budget Analysis.
+Therefore, you should think of these budgets as approximations and make appropriate adjustments in the “Your Estimate” column to reflect your specific production and resource situation.More information on the use of crop budgets can be found in Agricultural Alternatives: Budgeting for Agricultural Decision Making.

 You can make changes to the interactive PDF budget files for this publication by inputting your own prices and quantities in the green outlined cells for any item.
 The cells outlined in red automatically calculate your revised totals based on the changes you made to the cells outlined in green.
-You will need to click on and add your own estimated price and quantity information to all of the green outlined cells to complete your customized budget.When you are done, you can print the budget using the green Print Form button at the bottom of the form.
+You will need to click on and add your own estimated price and quantity information to all of the green outlined cells to complete your customized budget.When you are finished, you can print the budget using the green Print Form button at the bottom of the form.
 You can use the red Clear Form button to clear all the information from your budget when you are finished.

 You will need Adobe Acrobat Reader to use these forms.
 If you do not have this program installed on your computer, you can download a free version.